ableasdale/confluent-dockerfiles/bidirectional-schema-linking/HOWTO.md

 ### Schema Linking (bi-directional)

-Next step will be to create our replica contexts by creating the Schema Exporters - note that we're not specifying subjects in either case this time.
+Next step will be to create our replica contexts by creating the Schema Exporters - note that we're not specifying subjects in either case this time when we create the Schema Exporter instances.

-### Schema Exporter from `Source` to `Target` cluster
+#### Configure Schema Exporter from `Source` to `Target` cluster

-TODO...
+We're going to set up the first of the two Schema Exporters - we're going to start with the `source` Schema Registry (listening on port 8081) and we're configuring the link there, creating a context called `source` which will reside on the `target` cluster.
+So we're replicating the Schemas created on the source into a context on the target Schema Registry instance:

 ```bash
 docker-compose exec schemaregistry schema-exporter --create \